 Eye care professionals specialize in understanding how the human eye really works, as well as diseases and conditions that affect your vision – many of which do not have obvious symptoms.
 Eye doctors know how age and risk factors affect vision over time for young and old, and they understand the benefits and features of corrective lenses including eyeglasses and contacts.

 Our optometrists take the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
 Because maintaining good eye health is an ongoing partnership, we encourage you to ask questions and share your health information, which could be vital to monitoring, diagnosing and treating potential vision problems.

 Meet our doctors:

-Dr. Elizabeth Polakoff.
 Dr. Polakoff is excited to be part of the Valley Eye Associates team.
 She joined the practice in December 2014 and enjoys providing quality eye care to all our patients.
-Dr. Polakoff and her husband have four kids, Zechariah, 6, and Akiva, 3 and a new born twins; Meir Simcha, a boy and Tova Yaffa, a girl.
+Dr. Polakoff and her husband have four kids, Zechariah, 7, and Akiva, 4 and a 1 year old twins; Meir Simcha, a boy and Tova Yaffa, a girl.
 She enjoys spending quality time with her family outside of the office.